Robust Inference Methods for Latent Group Panel Models under Possible Group Non-Separation

 \subsection{Grouped fixed effects}

-We now extend the analysis to models with grouped fixed effects (GFE) and group-specific slope parameters.
-Whereas the two-way fixed effects model in Section~\ref{sec:fe} controls for additive unit and time effects that are common across groups, it cannot capture unobserved shocks that vary over time in a group-specific way.
-The grouped fixed effects specification relaxes this restriction by allowing the intercept to vary over time within each group while preserving the grouped pattern of heterogeneity.
+We now extend the analysis to models with GFE and group-specific slope parameters.
+Whereas the two-way fixed effects model discussed in Section~\ref{sec:fe} controls for additive unit and time effects that are common across groups, it cannot capture unobserved shocks that vary over time in a group-specific way.
+The GFE specification relaxes this restriction by allowing the intercept to vary over time within each group while preserving the pattern of heterogeneity across groups.